decimozack/simple-refactoring-project/README.md

 refactoring.
 Feel free to clone this project to practice some basic refactoring.
 Have fun and happy refactoring.

 ## What is this project about
 This project is about a simple Point-of-sale (POS) system for a drink stall.
-When the list of orders is provided to the system, the system will process the order and output the OrderDetail containing the total price, receipt number and voucher for customer.
+When the order is provided to the system, the system will process the order and output the OrderDetail containing the total price, receipt number and voucher for customer.

 ### Project Structure